By Terrence Curry

-You will not always find the expiration month you are looking for on the option for which you want to buy a call.
-Most of all, you will see the expiration months for the closest two months.
+You will not always be able to find the expiration month you want on the option for which you wish to buy a call.
+The most you will have, you will notice the expiration dates for the nearest two months.

-Surprisingly, if you find the option that you want to buy a call on, you still need to make sure it has enough volume trading on it to provide liquidity so that you can sell it if you decide to.
+Surprisingly, if you find the option that you wish to buy a call on, you still have to be sure it has enough volume trading on it.

 The most options are infrequently traded and therefore have a higher bid/ask spread.